 We’re traveling the safest route and making full in-and-back roadtrip with no cross-over.
 If you’ve ever wondered where it’s safe to drive in Mexico – this is it!
 And you still get to see almost everything.
 We begin in Puerto Vallarta (by way of the border crossing in Nogales, AZ) then drive to the Caribbean coast via Veracruz and Merida.
 After Cancun, Cozumel, Playa del Carmen, Tulum and Chetulum, we head back via the Oaxaqueño surfing towns of Huatulco, Zipolite, and Puerto Escondido.
 Then it’s north to Mexico City, then Guadalajara and we take the ferry from Mazatlan to Cabo!
 From there’s it’s a straight shot to California.

 We’ll be sharing 360 video and aerial drone footage from each location — plus individual guides — all summer long.
 Join us on Facebook for latest updates.

-The full guidebook will be available on September 1st, along with the first issue of the magazine!
+The full guidebook will be available this fall, along with the first issue of the magazine!
 You can show your support by pre-ordering the book now ($18) or becoming an Almost Fearless subscriber.
 All subscribers get a free copy!

 About the Author